 It is 60 meters in height and overlooks the beautiful Victoria Harbour.

-Each of its gondolas seats about ten people, and the entire ride takes an estimated 10 to 20 minutes.
+Each capsule seats about ten people, and the entire ride takes an estimated 10 to 20 minutes.

 36. Sky100 Hong Kong Observation Deck